What are the Main Causes of Varicocele?Fertility Treatment

 If the varicocele couldn't be detected by physical examination, scrotal ultrasound should be used to scan the internal structure of the scrotum.
 During this examination, images are recorded by high-frequency sound waves, and the varicocele symptoms are detected.
 In other words, the most common method of diagnosing varicocele is using color Doppler ultrasound, which shows dilated and twisted veins in gray.

 Varicocele is a benign disease; the only way to treat it is by varicocelectomy.
-Of course, as long as this disease does not have a severe complication, there is no need to perform varicocele surgery.
+Of course, as long as this disease does not have severe complications, there is no need to perform varicocele surgery.
 Usually, varicocelectomy is done for patients with varicocele grade 3 who wish to have children, have abnormal semen test results, have constant pain in and around the testicles, and suffer from testicle atrophy severity of the disease.
 The main goal of treating testicular varicocele is to redirect the blood flow in the testicular, which usually improves the quality of the sperm.

 In varicocele surgery, the doctor makes a small incision on the abdomen and blocks the enlarged veins.
 The extent of this operation depends on various factors such as the patient's age, the disease's severity, the number of children he already has, being single or married, the association of varicocele with his sperm disorders, and his intention to have children shortly, etc.